Understanding Nebraska’s New Autism Law

 Autism sure seems to make the news a lot but there may not be the greatest understanding of what autism truly is.
 It is a neurobehavioral disorder with very specific symptoms and criteria that must be met in order to receive the diagnosis.

 One criterion is that a child must display deficits in social communication and social interaction.
-Examples of symptoms include: poor eye contact, little interest in interactions with peers or making friends, lack of empathy, difficulty understanding nonverbal communication.
+Examples of symptoms include poor eye contact, little interest in interactions with peers or making friends, lack of empathy, difficulty understanding nonverbal communication.

 The second criterion involves having restrictive or repetitive patterns of behavior.
 This may be hand flapping, rocking, toe walking, insistence on routine, persistent preoccupation with specific things like calendars, license plates, or phone numbers and finally unusual sensory perceptions such as diet restrictions due to food textures, resistance to being touched and preoccupation with spinning objects.
-Of course these are just a few examples and all children can display a wide variety of symptoms.
+Of course, these are just a few examples and all children can display a wide variety of symptoms.

 The diagnosis of autism has recently changed with the implementation of the DSM-V (Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition).
 This is a manual used by providers to determine what criteria must be met in order to receive a certain psychological diagnosis.
-With this change a few diagnoses have been eliminated including Asperger’s Syndrome and pervasive developmental disorder.
+With this change, a few diagnoses have been eliminated including Asperger’s Syndrome and pervasive developmental disorder.
 All patients are now given the diagnosis of autism spectrum disorder (ASD) with varying degrees of severity.

 Diagnosis usually begins with the primary care provider.
-Certain screening tools are used during well visits to identify those children who display certain behaviors.
+Certain screening tools are used during good visits to identify those children who display certain behaviors.
 If a parent or provider is concerned then the evaluation usually continues with the help of a specialist who will help by completing a very thorough medical, developmental and family history as well as observations of the child.
 Further testing may be done including genetic and metabolic tests, brain imaging, and electroencephalogram (EEG).

 The new law in Nebraska is so important because the treatment of autism is very intense.